-Lastly, it bears noting that this line item also supports our statutory responsibility “to promote accountability for effective management and stewardship of public funds and to achieve and demonstrate measurable educational outcomes”.
-We are accomplishing this through the ongoing design and development of our Performance Measurement and Reporting System (PMRS).
-This system tracks key performance indicators in the areas of college access and affordability; student success and completion; workforce alignment and outcomes; and fiscal stewardship.
+Additionally, it bears noting that this line item also supports our statutory responsibility “to promote accountability for effective management and stewardship of public funds and to achieve and demonstrate measurable educational outcomes."
+We are accomplishing this through the ongoing design and development of our Performance Measurement and Reporting System.
+This system tracks key performance indicators in college access and affordability; student success and completion; workforce alignment and outcomes; and fiscal stewardship.

 I welcome any questions that you may have, and I appreciate the opportunity to present this testimony.